Features¶

 If your project depends on packages that include setuptools

-or other packages considered “unsafe” by pip-tools
+or other packages considered “unsafe” by pip-tools and you

 still wish to have them included in the resulting requirements files,